-All submissions must be made in electronic format to the editorial office at [email protected].
+All submissions must be made in electronic format by email to the editorial office at [email protected].

 The cover email letter should include:

 - Author(s) name(s) and academic affiliation(s)

 - Contact information, including email, phone number, and mailing address

 - ORCID iD links for each author (if available)